Colorful Strips: Higher dimensional strips

 \section{Higher dimensional strips}

 In this section we study the same problem for strips in higher dimensions.
 We provide upper and lower bounds on $p(k,d)$.
-We then analyse the complexity of the coloring problem, and show that deciding whether a given instance $S \subset \Re^d$ can be $k$-colored such that every 3-strip is polychromatic is NP-complete.
+We then analyze the coloring problem from a computational viewpoint, and show that deciding whether a given instance $S \subset \Re^d$ can be 2-colored such that every 3-strip is polychromatic is NP-complete.